Rickmansworth Cricket Club

 After the Great War the cricket field was again put into condition for play to be resumed, In early 1920 Salters Brewery was taken over by one of the large Brewery firms, and the threat of the Club losing the ground it had used for such a long time was very real.
 It was then that Mr Francis William Reckitt, who was a grandson of the founders of the Reckitt & Sons business, an artist, who had lived in the town since 1904, stepped in and bought the whole property.
 He then had a modern club house erected as now, a hockey field laid out on what is now the 3rd team pitches, replacing the bowling greens, and hard and grass lawn tennis courts constructed.
 The hard courts were where the car park is today and you can still see the brick built surrounds.
 Of course there were few cars in those days so no need for a car park.

-The Club now provided facilities for cricket, bowls, lawn tennis and hockey and when the club house was officially opened on 2 February 1924, it then assumed the title of the Rickmansworth Cricket and Sports Club.
+The club now provided facilities for cricket, bowls, lawn tennis and hockey and when the club house was officially opened on 2 February 1924, it then assumed the title of the Rickmansworth Cricket and Sports Club.
 William Reckitt set the property and grounds in Trust providing Sport was always played on the grounds.

 A cricket team functioned throughout the Second World War of 1939-1945 and the cricket field was kept properly cut and the actual playing pitch of the hockey field was not allowed to grow wild.
-This was only possible because of an arrangement with the Hertfordshire County Council giving them sole use of the greater part of the club house as a children's nursery, and the financial arrangements made with the County during the war, and compensation when the war was ended enabled the Club to pay its way and accumulate a small surplus.
+This was only possible because of an arrangement with the Hertfordshire County Council giving them sole use of the greater part of the club house as a children's nursery, and the financial arrangements made with the county during the war, and compensation when the war was ended enabled the club to pay its way and accumulate a small surplus.

 Since the War the club started a steady decline from being a premier County side to, by the 1970s a club in a downward spiral.
 By the early 1980s the club house was altered to accommodate an upstairs changing room and the downstairs kitchen and garden, which had existed for the use of the club professional from the 1930s to the 1960s, was removed.
-By the mid-1980s the club languished in the bottom division in Hertfordshire Cricket and the two Saturday and two Sunday teams was reduced to barely 1 team on each day.
-The Club considered a move to the Thames Valley League but decided to stay in the Hertfordshire set-up.
+By 1985 the club languished in the bottom division in Hertfordshire Cricket and the two Saturday and two Sunday teams was reduced to barely 1 team on each day.

-In the 1990s the club started to attract new players again and won the 3rd Division and 2nd Division of the Saracens Herts Cricket League in successive years.
-The 2nd team were promoted also in 1995 and 1998.
-More recently the 1st XI and 2nd XI won successive promotions in 2018 and 2019 to now represent the club in Divisions 4 and 6 of the Saracens Herts Cricket League.